 - A FIRM is the official map of a community that shows special flood hazard areas (SFHA) and the risk premium zones applicable to a community.
 A FIRM has undergone formal due-process and is published as the legal document for flood insurance rates.

 - A FRM provides a graphical overview of the flood risk project area.
-The objective of the FRM is to summarize the notable flood risks within the project area and present these data within one large map.
+The objective of the FRM is to summarize the notable flood risks within the project area and present this data within one large map.

 Flood Insurance Study (FIS) Report Vs. Flood Risk Report (FRR):